 Postdoc opening: I have a postdoc position in parallel algorithms and combinatorial optimization (approximation and online algorithms).
 If you are interested, please send me your CV.
 More information can be found here.

-My research interests primarily lie in approximation and randomized algorithms.
-In particular, I use approximation and randomization techniques in two major areas: (1) parallel and distributed algorithms for multiprocessor systems and (2) algorithms for massive data sets (``big data'').
-In the area of multiprocessor computing I concentrate on the algorithmic modeling of the hardware as well as the design and analysis of efficient algorithms for multiprocessor systems.
+My research interests primarily lie in systems algorithms.
+In particular, I use approximation and randomized algorithmic techniques in two major systems areas: (1) parallel and distributed algorithms for multiprocessor systems and (2) algorithms for massive data sets (``big data'').
+In the area of multiprocessor computing I concentrate on the algorithmic modeling of the hardware as well as the design and analysis of efficient algorithms for multiprocessor hierarchical-memory systems.
 For big data applications I work on I/O-efficient external-memory algorithms and data structures where data is too big to fit into the internal memory and must be retained on external storage.

 I also design approximation and randomized algorithms for scheduling, graph, and computational geometry problems.
 In addition, I solve problems that arise in other areas of science and engineering beyond computer science.